 It comes four years after Trump and his allies flooded the courts with lawsuits claiming fraud.
 Those filings were roundly rejected by judges nominated to the bench by presidents of both major political parties.

-The rate of election litigation has nearly tripled since 2000, when the Supreme Court in a 5-4 vote effectively settled the election in favor of Republican George W. Bush over Democrat Al Gore, election law expert Rick Hasen, now at the University of California, Los Angeles, School of Law, wrote in 2022.
+The rate of election litigation has nearly tripled since 2000, when the Supreme Court, in a 5-4 ruling, effectively settled the election in favor of Republican George W. Bush over Democrat Al Gore, election law expert Rick Hasen, now at the University of California, Los Angeles, School of Law, wrote in 2022.

 The high court’s role in that race supercharged interest in election law, fueling a rise in litigation that accelerated in 2020 because of changes to voting rules during the coronavirus pandemic.

-Changes to campaign finance rules a decade ago have allowed donors to give parties huge sums of cash specifically for legal fights.
-Election litigation these days is not always about winning in court, but also sending a political message to galvanize donors.
+Changes to campaign finance rules a decade ago allowed donors to give parties huge sums of cash specifically for legal fights.
+Election litigation these days is not always about winning in court but also about sending a political message to galvanize donors.

 “It’s become part of the campaign to sort of show your stuff in court,” said Rebecca Green, a professor at William & Mary Law School and an election law expert.
 “It’s become common that campaigns will litigate as a matter of sort of headline drawing, getting a message out.”

-Trump’s lies about losing the 2020 election have been adopted by many in his own party.
+Trump’s lies about losing the 2020 Election have been adopted by many in his party.

-The Republican National Committee this spring launched what it described as an “unprecedented” election integrity program, with plans to have 100,000 volunteers and lawyers in key battleground states as part of a “commitment to ensuring transparency and fairness in the 2024 elections.”
+The Republican National Committee launched what it described as an “unprecedented” election integrity program this Spring.
+The program plans to involve 100,000 volunteers and lawyers in key battleground states as part of a “commitment to ensuring transparency and fairness in the 2024 elections.”

 “President Trump’s election integrity effort is dedicated to protecting every legal vote, mitigating threats to the voting process, and securing the election.
 While Democrats continue their election interference against President Trump and the American people, our operation is confronting their schemes and preparing for November,” said Claire Zunk, RNC elections integrity communications director.
 She said they were prepared to litigate.